How Does Alcohol Affect The Brain?

-Korsakoff syndrome is characterized by memory impairment, specifically short-term memory loss (i.e., the inability to form new memories).
-In some cases, affected individuals may also have random loss of long-term memories.
-In rare cases, individuals may create imaginary events to fill in gaps in their memory (confabulation).
+Korsakoff syndrome is characterized by memory impairment, specifically short-term amnesia (i.e., the inability to form new memories).
+In some cases, affected people may also have random loss of long-term memories or even experience false memories (confabulation).

-Similar to Korsakoff syndrome, alcoholic dementia is a form of alcohol-related brain damage that results in memory loss.
-However, symptoms of Korsakoff syndrome are typically more severe than those associated with alcoholic dementia.
+Similar to Korsakoff syndrome, alcohol-related dementia is a form of alcohol-related brain damage that results in memory loss.

 Common mental health disorders associated with heavy alcohol use include: